-- All application data across modules going into the single Operational Data Store (ODS) - Decoupling data from proprietary systems and databases via services Agency for Health Care Administration

-Centralized data storage and control
+- All application data across modules going into the single Operational Data Store (ODS) - Decoupling data from proprietary systems and databases via services - Centralized data storage and control

 3.1.12.2 FACTORS IN INFORMATION EXCHANGE DATA MODELING

 Information exchange data modeling (also known as canonical modeling) is modeling the information passed between systems or services independent of application or database technologies.
 The data in an information exchange is transitory and relies on a structure such as NIEM to provide guidance for proper formatting and interpretation.
 The elements used in the information exchange data model include: